Print

 Instructions

-1. Combine the ground beef, chopped cilantro, green onion, and black pepper, but do not yet add the salt.**
+1. Combine the ground beef, chopped cilantro, green onion, black pepper, and salt.**

 3. For outdoor grilling: Heat your grill with the lid down, until its temperature reads about 400°F/205°C. Once it’s hot, place the kebabs on the grates, lower the cover, and let them cook for about 7 minutes per side.
 Keep an eye on them; if they are browning too quickly, lower the temperature.